alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-05-error-logging-in-lambdas.md

 ---
+layout: article
 date: 2018-09-05 20:11:59 +00:00
-layout: post
+title: A basic error logger for Python Lambdas
 summary: A snippet to make it a bit easier to debug errors in AWS Lambda functions written in Python.
-tags:
-  - aws
+topics:
-  - python
+  - AWS
-  - aws:aws-lambda
+  - Python
-title: A basic error logger for Python Lambdas
 old_syntax_highlighting: true
 ---